 Water is a vital part of the digestion process.
 It helps to keep you regular and flush out some excess fats in the body.

 5. Stops False Hunger

 If you find yourself grazing even though you’ve eaten correctly, you could well be thirsty.
 While we all think of thirst as dry throat, it can often masquerade as hunger.
 Try having a large glass of water next time you’re tempted to stray from your meal prep plans.

-Water helps the body to rid itself of toxins and nasties that can harm the body.
-In the same way, water can clean the outside of your body, it also helps clean from the inside.
+Water helps the body to rid itself of toxins naturally.
 You’ll find that those that meet their recommended water intake are less likely to be ill than those that are often dehydrated.

 Keep a bottle of water with you at all times, so you can sip throughout the day.
 If you often forget, set regular timers on your phone or watch to get you in a routine.

-Infusing your water with lemons or other fruits can give extra flavour as well as adding in extra benefits whilst remaining low calorie.
+Infusing your water with lemons or other fruits can give extra flavour as well as adding in extra benefits whilst remaining low in calories.
 Just leave the fruit in your water overnight, and you’ll be surprised at the burst of flavour in the morning.